Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_ml/aks/aks_blob_mnist_arm_template/_index.md

   --resource-group <Name of the Azure resource group> \
   --name <The name of this deployment> \
   --template-uri https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_ml_jumpstart/aks/arm_template/azuredeploy.json \
-  --parameters <The *azuredeploy.parameters.json* parameters file location>
+  --parameters <The _azuredeploy.parameters.json_ parameters file location>
   ```

-  > **NOTE: Make sure that you are using the same Azure resource group name as the one you've just used in the _azuredeploy.parameters.json_ file**
+  > **Note:** Make sure that you are using the same Azure resource group name as the one you've just used in the _azuredeploy.parameters.json_ file.

   For example: